CamiloCaVa/RVfpgaSoC_Carrillo_Porras/README.md

 ## Laboratory 2
 In this part we began to develop the implementation and use of the modules created in the previous part, thus creating a main module in which our design with the clock and memories would be connected.
 Next, we used Verilator to complete this connections, and then with PlatformIO we continued with the creating process of the trace.

+Sigue aquí el lab 2

 ### Errors presented
 Below we will show the different errors that occurred when making this second part:

-- when the binary simulator had to be generated using the following commands
+- When the binary simulator had to be generated using the following commands
 ```
 ➢	cd [RVfpgaSoCPath]/RVfpgaSoC/Labs/LabResources/Lab2/verilatorSIM
 ➢	make clean